nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 # Abstract

-I'm trying deliver as concicely and deeply as possible the issues I've encountered while trying to make changes to the validation rules of a form that had around 22 fields (don't judge).
+I'm trying to deliver as concisely and deeply as possible the issues I've encountered while trying to make changes to the validation rules of a form that had around 22 fields (don't judge).

-I was expecting to rely on the type system to guide me, since I've already had experience with `zod`, `io-ts` and other libraries that provided amazing type suggestions.
+I was expecting to rely on the type-system to guide me, since I've already had experience with `zod`, `io-ts` and other libraries that provided amazing type suggestions.

-Even with more than 10 years of *coding experience*™️, it seemed strange that I had to dig through documentation to do things that I thought I should alreayd know.
+Even with more than 10 years of *coding experience*™️, it seemed strange that I had to dig through documentation to do things that I thought I should already know.

-Trying to have complete control and understanding of what's happening to a very small piece of a system (form validation) that I thought was already a solved problem, I've realised that I was getting blocked when trying to implement very specific business-related requirements that didn't care about type-safetiness or readable code or all the things we love and admire.
+Trying to have complete control and understanding of what's happening to a very small piece of a system (form validation) that I thought was already a solved problem, I've realised that I was getting blocked when trying to implement very specific business-related requirements that didn't care about type-safeness or readable code or all the things we love and admire.

 The format of the article was thought out almost a year ago, but only recently I managed to create this blog, that I can also control.
-The main reason was the ability to give you the ability to hover over the values in the codeblocks and have the same experience you'd have in VsCode (literally using Monaco) or WebStorm or other editors.
+I wanted to give you the ability to hover over the values in the code blocks and have the same experience you'd have in VsCode (literally using Monaco) or WebStorm or other editors.
+Thanks to [vaakian/monaco-ts](https://github.com/vaakian/monaco-ts) and

-I think I initially tried to make it as a story, since working with a specific smaller example seemed like a understandable teaching method.
+@typescript/ata for this.

 # Introduction